+The GMAP program converts Nordic format to the KML format.
+The output file gmap.kml can be opened with Google Earth.
 The program prompts for a input file in nordic format, the input file can be compact.

 The program also convert SEISAN station and polygon files.

+Usage: gmap [options]

+input file

-Usage: gmap [options] input file Title used for kml folder
+Title used for kml folder

-## Options ##
+Options ##

--help Print this list

--h Same as -help
+-help Print this list -h Same as -help

 -color Define color of epicenters [blue/green/yellow/

-black/white].
+$\label{lock-white}$ .
 Default color is red

-To uses other colors see describtion below

--timespan Events gets timetag scroll in time domain

--nodata kml file will only contain header infomation

--errorellipse kml file will include error ellipse

--ellipsecolor Define color of ellipse in 8 digit hex code

--ellipsewidth Define width of the ellipse line, in pixels

--stat Station locations given in STATION?.HYP files

-is converted to KML, output is gmapstat.kml

-To change color/scale/icon edit gmapstat.kml

-and change the content of Style Id=stat

--poly SEISAN polygon files like DAT/SALVADOR.MAP

-is converted to KML, output is gmappoly.kml

-To change color/width edit gmappoly.kml and

-change the content of Style Id=poly

--out_file Define name of output file (default is gmap.kml)

--verbose Be more verbose

--version Seisan version
+To uses other colors see describtion below -timespan Events gets timetag scroll in time domain -nodata kml file will only contain header infomation is converted to KML, output is gmapstat.kml To change color/scale/icon edit gmapstat.kml and change the content of Style Id=stat SEISAN polygon files like DAT/SALVADOR.MAP is converted to KML, output is gmappoly.kml To change color/width edit gmappoly.kml and change the content of Style Id=poly